Disc brake road bikes- Who wouldn't want better brakes? Don't I want them on my next bike?

 Higher maintenance.
 How did maintenance end up both as an advantage and disadvantage?
 Because while you may save a lot by not having to buy new wheels when the brake tracks are worn or the wheel slightly bent, there are higher costs associated with routine maintenance of disc brakes.

 The other issue comes with higher-end disc brakes (those requiring the least effort to stop) featuring hydraulics, not cables, for actuation.
 With hydraulic brakes, if air or other contaminants get into the system, it will stop working; sometimes without much warning.
 Bleeding them (getting rid of trapped air or replacing the fluid entirely) is a pain.
 In contrast, brake cables on normal bikes rarely wear out.
 Assume, if you get a high-end hydraulic disc brake system, that you're going to have both brakes bled every every two years or so.
-This is in addition to replacing worn out brake pads, which wear at about the same rate as a regular rubber rim brake pad.
+This is in addition to replacing worn out brake pads, which wear at about twice the rate of rubber rim-brake pads.

 There are also "hybrid" disc brakes, which are cable-activated but with a hydraulic mechanism at the calipers (where the pads meet the disc).
 These have the advantage of lower maintenance (the hydraulic part is sealed, and the cable is very durable) and compatiblity with any standard road bike shift/brake lever.
 The disadvantage is increased lever force when braking (but still likely lower than a rim brake, and with better modulation).